phay-ledger/devcon-workshop/Readme.md

 * Load the binary in [Speculos](https://github.com/LedgerHQ/speculos), the Ledger OS device emulator.
 * Simulate some transactions on EVM and print the result on the device screen.

-We will run the simulations on the Ledger Ethereum Node for the workshop, but you can use an Infura or Quicknode setup.
+We will run the simulations on the Ledger Ethereum Node for the workshop, but you can use a Quicknode setup or any provider supporting `debug_traceCall`.
 Read this [blog post](https://blog.ledger.com/the-millennium-problem/) for more information.

 ## Workshop Architecture